SarahAndyshak/my-portfolio/README.md

 * All you need is a web browser.
 * Open the page and check out the links.

+## GitHub Access

+* The portfolio should be viewable at sarahandyshak.github.io/my-portfolio

 ## Known Bugs

 * No known bugs at this time.